qtccc/CS506-Final-Project/README.md

 Data Collection Modeling :
+We can utilize the kmeans clustering model to group flights by weather conditions and the outcome of whether it was delayed or not.
-we can utilize tree modles or XGBoost to improve the accuracy of the predictions.
+Furthermore we can utilize tree modles or XGBoost to improve the accuracy of the predictions.
 We would take into account weather factors such as precipitation and wind speed.

 Visualizing the data :